sbarkyjourney/hello-world/README.md

 # hello-world

-This is my foray in to the world of Github and all my associated adventures Tese adevntures shall be grand!
+This is my foray in to the world of Github and all my associated adventures These adventures shall be grand!